Corporate Governance Guidelines

 The Board does not restrict directors from serving on boards or committees of other organizations, provided that such service does not interfere with their ability to satisfy their responsibilities for Board membership.
 However, the charter of the audit committee of the Board requires Board approval for service on more than three non-affiliated public company audit committees.

-In determining the independence of a director, the Board will apply the requirements of the listing standards of the AMEX and other applicable laws or regulations that may be implemented from time to time.
-As permitted by the listing standards of the AMEX, the Board has chosen not to have a majority of independent directors.
+In determining the independence of a director, the Board will apply the requirements of the listing standards of the NYSE American and other applicable laws or regulations that may be implemented from time to time.
+As permitted by the listing standards of the NYSE American, the Board may from time to time choose not to have a majority of independent directors.

 The Board has not established a retirement age or term limits for directors.
 The Board believes that experience as a director of the Company is a valuable asset and that directors who have served on the Board for an extended period of time are able to provide important insight into the operations and future of the Company.

 The Board determines from time to time the number of directors that comprises the Board within the limits prescribed by the Company’s bylaws.
 Directors generally serve for a one-year term and until their successors are elected.
 Vacancies on the board will be filled as prescribed by the Company’s bylaws.